 Even though Subbuteo was described as table-top football, it was often played on the floor (not everyone had a table big enough), and different carpets would give a totally different feel to the playing surface when it was laid on top of it.

 And for the rich kids out there, or the real experts who played at county level (we all knew someone who claimed this), there was the Subbuteo Astropitch.
 It came in a tube.
 It was thick enough to roll up.
-It didn't crease, allowing free-flowing passing moves.
-And it was bloody expensive.
+It didn't crease (allowing free-flowing passing moves).
+But, it was bloody expensive!

-Before FIFA, Pro-Evolution, Match Day or Football Manager, if it was hammering it down with rain and you couldn't play actual football in the park then Subbuteo provided you with a decent alternative to get your daily fix of footy.
-In fact, it was a more than a decent alternative, with all of the accessories it felt like you could bring the professional game into your house, and so, for the first time, rainy days didn't actually matter for the first time.
+Before the days of FIFA, Pro-Evolution, Match Day or even Football Manager, if it was hammering it down with rain outside and you couldn't play actual football in the park, then Subbuteo provided you with a decent alternative to get your daily fix of footy.
+In fact, it was more than a decent alternative, with all of the accessories it felt like you could bring the professional game into your house, and so, for the first time, the occasional rainy day didn't actually matter too much.

 So simple, but so effective.
-That iconic stadium-shaped design with the white lettering and the red and green background colours, topped off with the Subbuteo figure symbol.
+That pill-shaped design, with the white lettering and the red and green background colours, topped off with the iconic Subbuteo figure symbol.
 Absolutely mint.

 You knew when you were really hooked on Subbuteo when you agreed to go and play an "away" match at someone else's house.
 Which team you would choose to take was normally an easy decision.
 You always had a favourite team to play as.
 Your top team.
 In your head they'd never been beaten, you always played better with them, so in many cases you'd take your top team to the away match.
 There were exceptions though.
 If you knew that the other kid was definitely going to beat you (and remember, there was always one person who had the reputation that "they've never lost at home") then you'd sometimes opt not to take your top team so that you could keep their unbeaten status intact.